Waseygit/Fake-Terminal/README.md

 # Fake Terminal Web App

-A realistic hacker-style terminal built using HTML, CSS, and JavaScript.
+A realistic hacker style terminal built using HTML, CSS, and JavaScript.
 It supports command input, history navigation, a typewriter effect, and a secret unlock sequence (`open_sesame`).

 ## Available Commands